‹ Healthy Living Blog

 Family mealtime can also be in the morning.
 This Easy Apple Breakfast Cobbler cooks overnight so the family wakes up to the smell of cinnamon and apples.

-4 medium-sized Michigan Apples,* cored, peeled and sliced
+• 4 medium-sized Michigan Apples,* cored, peeled, and sliced

-¼ cup honey
+• ΒΌ cup honey

-1 teaspoon ground cinnamon
+• 1 teaspoon ground cinnamon

-1 tablespoon trans-fat free spread, or butter, melted
+• 1 tablespoon trans-fat free spread, or butter, melted

-2 cups low-fat granola cereal
+• 2 cups low-fat granola cereal

 1. Place apples in a crock pot and stir in honey and cinnamon.
-Top apple mixture with granola and drizzle with butter or margarine.
+Top the apple mixture with granola and drizzle with butter or margarine.

 2. Cover and cook on low 7-9 hours or on high 2-3 hours.